anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 * In response to further internal reviews and suggestions for generalization,
   - significantly cut down the introduction because the original motivations and most explanations are no more needed and would just make it lengthy to read
+  - sort out asynchronous vs. offline transfer, offsite  vs. backend components
   - clarify that the channel between pledge and registrar is not restricted to TLS, but in connection with constrained BRSKI may also be DTLS.
     Also move the references to Constrained BRSKI and CoAPS to better contexts.
-  - clarify that the registar must not be circumvented in the decision to grant and LDevID, and give hints and recommentations how to make sure this
+  - clarify that the registrar must not be circumvented in the decision to grant and LDevID, and give hints and recommendations how to make sure this
   - clarify that the cert enrollment phase may involve additional messages and that BRSKI-AE replaces {{RFC8995, Section 5.9}} (except Section 5.9.4)
 <!--